 If one of your spouse's children also qualifies for benefits, there is a limit to the amount we can pay family members.

 The total depends on your spouse's benefit amount and the number of family members who also qualify on the same record.
-The total varies, but generally the total amount family members can receive is about 50 to 80 percent of the worker's full retirement benefit.
+The total varies, but generally the total amount the worker (your spouse) and their family members can receive is about 150 to 180 percent of the worker's full retirement benefit.

 If you or your spouse are full retirement age, you may have some additional options.